mvolkmann/blog/src/raycast.md

 Popular extensions include:

 - Apple Reminders - see the "Reminders" section above

 - Brew - search, install, and update Homebrew formulae

   This adds the commands "Search", "Clean Up", "Upgrade", "Show Installed", and "Show Outdated".

 - Color Picker

+  This adds the following commands:

+  - "Menu Bar Color Picker"

+    This adds an eye dropper icon in the Mac menu bar.
+    Clicking it opens a menu with options to run the "Pick Color" command, select a previously picked color,
+    or configure the settings for this command.
+    To remove the menu item, select "Configure Command" and click the "Deactivate" button.

+  - "Organize Colors"

+    This opens a page that displays all the previously picked colors.
+    They can assigned names (with "Edit Title"), copied to the clipboard in many formats, or be deleted.
+    The color swatches cannot be reordered.

+  - "Pick Color".

+    This allows selecting any pixel on the screen.
+    The pixel color is copied to the clipboard and added to the history of picked colors.

+- cURL - basic version of Postman

+  This adds the commands "Make HTTP Request" and "Requests History".
+  After making a request, it will be added to the history.
+  To rerun a request from the history, select it, and press cmd-return.

+  By default the title of each request in the history is just its URL.
+  To change it to a more descriptive title, select the request, press cmd-k, select "Add Metadata", and enter values for "Title" and "Short Description".

 - GIF Search
 - GitHub
 - iTranslate - language translations and speech